 Classes for spatial data : Because many of the packages importing and using spatial data have had to include objects of storing data and functions for visualising it, an initiative is in progress to construct shared classes and plotting functions for spatial data.
 The sp package is discussed in a note in R News .
 Many other packages have become dependent on these classes, including rgdal and maptools.
-Functions provided by vec2dtransf for applying affine and similarity transformations on vector spatial data (sp objects).
 The rgeos package provides an interface to topology functions for sp objects using GEOS .
 The stplanr provides a "SpatialLinesNetwork" class based on objects defined in sp and igraph that can be used for routing analysis within R. Another network package is shp2graph.
 The cleangeo may be used to inspect spatial objects, facilitate handling and reporting of topology errors and geometry validity issues.
 It claims to provide a geometry cleaner that will fix all geometry problems, and eliminate (at least reduce) the likelihood of having issues when doing spatial data processing.
 The raster package is a major extension of spatial data classes to virtualise access to large rasters, permitting large objects to be analysed, and extending the analytical tools available for both raster and vector data.
 Used with rasterVis, it can also provide enhanced visualisation and interaction.
 The spatial.tools package contains spatial functions meant to enhance the core functionality of the raster package, including a parallel processing engine for use with rasters.
 The micromap package provides linked micromaps using ggplot2.
 The recmap package provides rectangular cartograms with rectangle sizes reflecting for example population; the statebins privides a simpler binning approach to US states.
 The spacetime package extends the shared classes defined in sp for spatio-temporal data (see Spatio-Temporal Data in R ).
 The Grid2Polygons converts a spatial object from class SpatialGridDataFrame to SpatialPolygonsDataFrame.